UAL-RE/redata-docs/source/project-management.rst

    $ git branch  # To see existing branches
    $ git checkout <name_of_branch>

 In terms of branch names, it is strongly recommended to name branches so it is clear and concise.
+We strongly recommend including:

+1. The GitHub issue number
+2. Whether it is a feature/enhancement or a bug fix
+3. A short description

-Including (1) the GitHub issue number, (2) whether this is a feature/enhancement or a bug fix, and (3) a short description ensures easier understanding to the software development team.
+The above ensures an easier understanding to the software development team.
 Examples include:

 1. ``feature/235_preserve_prep`` for :ual-re:`LD-Cool-P#235 <LD-Cool-P/issues/235>`